WilliamBonvini/PolimiNotes/Model_Identification_and_Data_Analysis_Modulo_2/notes[MIDA2].md

 (-2)^{2-t} & t>1
 \end{cases}
 $$
-May be helpful to draw the input response from some instants $t$.
+May be helpful to draw the impulse response from some instants $t$.

 The one thing we need to remember is that
 $$